Welcome to theGaspee logo

 • Sultana's Colonial History classroom unit, entitled Sea of Change: Sultana, the Tea Taxes and the Dawn of the American Revolution is targeted towards 4-6th grade students.
 The unit examines the world of pre-Revolutionary America through the lens of the 1768 British Royal Navy tax collecting schooner Sultana.
 The unit can function as a stand alone curriculum as well as a pre-trip primer for students sailing on Sultana.

-• Guide to Sultana: Written for an adult audience, this pocket guide contains all the information you would ever want to know about Sultana's history, construction, and educational mission.
+• Guide to Sultana: This pocket guide contains all the information you would ever want to know about Sultana's history, construction, and educational mission.
 The pocket guide contains copies of the original 1768 drawings of Sultana and a listing of all of the 101 crew members who served aboard her from 1768-1772.

 Back to Contents